 Regardless of which plan you choose, there is no fee to activate the Straight Talk service and no roaming charges.

 Straight Talk Phones

 Now on to the phones.
 Straight Talk offers handsets from the leading manufacturers such as Motorola, Nokia, LG and Samsung.
-The cost ranges from a low of about $10 for a phone like a reconditioned LG 620G to $180 for an LG Optimus Q. Here are some more cool phones to Straight Talk offer:
+The cost ranges from a low of about $20 for a phone like a reconditioned LG K31 Rebel to $1800 for an Samsung Galaxy Z Fold3.

 Straight Talk phones and service plans are available at over 3,000 participating WalMart retailers nationwide.
 The Straight Talk products can be purchased at WalMart or on the Straight Talk website.